mozillaph/localization/hil-style-guide.md

 ### Diacritics and Special characters

 An official spelling system that uses diacritical marks for indicating long vowels and final glottal stops was introduced in 1939.
-Although it is used in some dictionaries and Tagalog/Filipino learning materials, it has not been generally adopted by native speakers.
+Although it is used in some dictionaries and Hiligaynon learning materials, it has not been generally adopted by native speakers.

 ### Quotes

-Tagalog/Filipino follows the Universal Standard for quotes and brackets.
+Hiligaynon follows the Universal Standard for quotes and brackets.

 ### Whitespace

-Tagalog/Filipino requires a space in between words and after each punctuation mark.
+Hiligaynon requires a space in between words and after each punctuation mark.

 ### User Interface Elements